 Taking Leaps and Choosing New Landings

 It’s pretty incredible the power a new year holds in the psyche of many each calendar year as we say goodbye to the old and bring in the new.
 Thus far, 2022 has brought hope, anticipation, and a challenge of new opportunities, goals, and achievements.
 When life presents you with opportunities, you can stay the course — or lift your head to seek farther horizons, taking risks and overcoming obstacles, with your eye on the prize of your own choosing.
-The times I’ve seen an opening and entered it, I’ve been rewarded.
+The times I see an opening and enter it, there is a reward.
 That isn’t to say it’s come with unexpected circumstances on the other side – but I’ve never regretted it.